MonteShaffer/rml-bomo/04-minutiae.md

 ![Yeshua considers the Lilies of the Field](https://github.com/MonteShaffer/rml-bomo/blob/main/images/sh-Yeshua.png?raw=true) JYeshua considers the Lilies of the Field*:  To "consider" means to ponder, reflect, engage in the "sapien" dimension of humanity that makes us homo sapiens.
 Lilies do NOT engage in such activity, yet have a beauty unsurpassed.

+For the uninitiated, the word "sha" can mean garden or field; Solomon's name is tied to the concept of peace "shaw-lawm".
+This should be sufficient to enable a literary hunt for a potential alliteration in this remnant of a teaching from Yeshua.
+Or possibly some other poetic form.

 ###### Implications
 There are a few significant implications to this literary wordplay.
-First, understanding that they exist enables won to attempt to recraft known stories in the ancient Egyptian.
+First, understanding that they exist enables one to attempt to recraft known stories back into the ancient Egyptian.
 Possibly.
 This is a rule that can be utilized to start assembling the puzzle.
 It is analagous to a corner piece or straight-edge piece.

 Second, maybe [sh] is the first letter of the alphabet.